allissacalamia/TripleTen-Project-Portfolio/README.md

 Welcome to my Automated Testing Sprint Projects repository!
 This repository showcases a few automated testing projects that were developed during dedicated sprints.
 These projects include advanced techniques, frameworks, and tools to enhance software quality.
 This README file serves as a guide to understanding the purpose, features, and usage of each project.

+Project 2: Creating a mindmap and a flowchart for the Urban Routes web application and designing test cases for calculating travel time and cost for the Urban Routes web application.
+In this project I analyzed and decomposed the requirements, partition equivalence classes, and design several basic test cases for the Urban Routes web application.The repository includes the Google doc for this sprint.

 Project 3: Testing the web application: Urban Routes.
 In this project I wrote test documentation to implement new features ie. Carsharing.
 I then reported any bugs found on new and existing features in Jira.
 I then used Charles Proxy to create a new feature: an aerotaxi option.
 I then tested the new aerotaxi feature and reported all bugs found in Jira.
 The repository includes the Google doc for this sprint.